sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 ## Create - Table  :octicons-feed-tag-16:
-Lets create a database, schema and our first table in Snowflake using everything we have created.
+Let's create a database, schema and our first table in Snowflake using everything we have created.

 === ":octicons-image-16: Template"